TarunSitaraman/TrakMed/README.md

 ## Notes

-- All data is stored in memory and will be lost when the application closes
+- By default, all data is stored in memory and will be lost when the application closes
+- Optionally, data can be stored in a SQL database by providing connection details in the configuration (see setup instructions)
 - Low stock threshold is set to 50 units for most medicines
 - When fulfilling requests, the system adds requested quantity + 50 units buffer
 - All operations are logged with timestamps

-## Author
-Created for pharmaceutical inventory management and supply chain coordination.